speratimatteo/UrlShortener/README.txt

 ##################################################### DESCRIPTION #########################################################################

-Simple api to shorten a URL and retrieve from DB the shrinked URL.
+Simple api to shorten a URL and retrieve from DB the shortened URL.
 Includes 3 endpoints:

-1) /shorten ------------------> returns a ShortifyResponse, an object with the shortCode and the full URL to which is associated.
+1) POST /shorten ---------------> returns a ShortifyResponse, an object with the shortCode and the full URL to which is associated.
-                                If the URL has already be shrinked before, returns the one saved on DB.
+                                  If the URL has already been shortened before, returns the one saved on DB.
                                   Otherwise, create a new record and saves it.

-2) /getFullUrl/{shortCode} ---> also returns a ShortifyResponse, containing the full URL associated to the shortCode passed as input.
+2) GET /getFullUrl/{shortCode} -> also returns a ShortifyResponse, containing the full URL associated to the shortCode passed as input.
                                   Being a (potentially) high-volume API, is cached with Redis.

-3) /redirect/{shortCode} -----> rather than just returning a ShortifyResponse like the API above, redirects the user the full URL associated to the shortCode in input.
+3) GET /redirect/{shortCode} ---> rather than just returning a ShortifyResponse like the API above, redirects the user the full URL associated to the shortCode in input.
                                   Also cached with Redis.

 ######################################################## SWAGGER ##########################################################################